alexzhangs/shadowsocks-manager/README.md

       [-t TIMEZONE]

       Set Django's timezone, default is 'UTC'.
-      Statistics period also senses this setting.
+      Statistic period also senses this setting.
 Note that AWS billing is based on UTC.

       [-r PORT_BEGIN]